 However, the past is past, and we needs must embrace change when it is due.
 The Tor is still there and available to all – in recognition of which I append a little piece that I wrote a few years back, largely based on Dion Fortune’s Avalon of the Heart .
 It can form the basis of a pleasant little meditation whether you are physically there or not.

-If Joseph of Arimathea set his sights on Glastonbury Tor to identify the final goal of his long journey from Jerusalem, for Dion Fortune it was above all a focus of elemental power and inspiration.
-Upon its slopes she built her home, a guest house, and a sanctuary.
+If Joseph of Arimathea set his sights on Glastonbury Tor to identify the final goal of his long journey, for Dion Fortune it was above all a focus of elemental power and inspiration.
+Upon its shoulder she built her home, a guest house, and a sanctuary.